rancher-sandbox/docs.rancherdesktop.io/docs/ui/containers.md

 ### Container Management

-These buttons are located at the top of the page and allow you to perform the following actions below only after selecting a container.
-Upon selection, the button(s) will be highlighted if the action is applicable to your container state.
+The buttons located at the top of the page will be highlighted when a container is selected and depend on the container's state.

 Bulk selection and actions can also be performed on instances with the same state.

+The following actions are available:

 - `Stop`:
   You can terminate container instances using the `Stop` button.